cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ## Configure and Validate SRv6

-SRv6 introduces the Network Programming framework that enables a network operator or an application to specify a packet processing program by encoding a sequence of instructions in the IPv6 packet header.
-Each instruction is implemented on one or several nodes in the network and identified by an SRv6 Segment Identifier (SID) in the packet.

 In SRv6, the IPv6 destination address represents a set of one or more instructions.
 In our lab we will use SRv6 "micro segment" (SRv6 uSID or just "uSID" for short) instead of the full SRH.
-SRv6 uSID is a straightforward extension of the SRv6 Network Programming model.

 With SRv6 uSID: